aidantwoods/swift-paseto/Documentation/README.md

 1. The Paseto message is invalid.
 There is no way to correct this in general.
 It is recommended that you discard the invalid message.
 You need to decide what is best to do here in response.
-2. The expected payload type (i.e. the `P: Payload` provided in type parameters does not match what the message claims to be in its header).
+2. The expected module type (i.e. the `M: Module` provided in type parameters does not match what the message claims to be in its header).
   If this occurs you should consider whether or not it is approprate to allow the message to choose what to do here.